EP.63 Season 4 Premiere |

 EP.
 80 | Healing the Father Wound and Sacred Lessons with Mike de la Rocha

-Guests: Mike de la Rocha | @mrmikedelarocha
+Guest: Mike de la Rocha | @mrmikedelarocha

 Drawing from his debut book Sacred Lessons: Teaching My Father How to Love, Mike explores how grief, silence, and inherited definitions of manhood shaped his early life—and how choosing vulnerability, mentorship, and collective healing became transformative.
 This intimate conversation unpacks the emotional cost of disconnection, the ancestral wisdom that guides us, and why healing the masculine lineage is essential for future generations.
 From the power of Ubuntu to the ongoing presence of loved ones beyond the veil, Mike reminds us that true healing is ...
 READ MORE